 John Allan Leishman married Ellen Maria Perkins in 1890.
 Congenitally lacking imagination, John and Ellen gave their four boys and three girls all the same middle name, including my grandfather Ernest Perkins Leishman, who was born in 1907.
 His older sister Rosella Perkins Leishman and his older brother Pvt.
 Carl Perkins Leishman both died in the 1918-19 flu epidemic.
 Grandpa married Marjorie Sutton in 1932.

+My grandparents named my father John after his grandfather, who had died a couple of years earlier.
 Following family tradition, my grandparents gave three of their sons the middle name Sutton.
-But they they named my father John after his grandfather, who had died a couple of years earlier.
-They also wanted to give him a middle name that started with an “A.” Rather than recycle “John Allan,” in a surprising burst of creativity my grandmother instead chose “Ashley” – after Ashley Wilkes, Scarlett O’Hara’s gallant suitor in Gone With the Wind.
+But they wanted to give my father a middle name that started with an “A” to match his namesake.
+Rather than recycle “John Allan,” in a surprising burst of creativity my grandmother instead chose “Ashley” – after Ashley Wilkes, Scarlett O’Hara’s gallant suitor in Gone With the Wind.
 Matinee idol Leslie Howard played Ashley in the blockbuster 1939 movie.
 Howard died in June 1943 when his commercial airline flight from London to Lisbon was shot down by the Luftwaffe.

 |Ashley Wilkes (Leslie Howard) |